-The project proposes to demolish existing commercial and residential buildings, remove the fuel underground storage tanks, and construct a six-story mixed-use building.
-The project proposes to redevelop approximately 99 percent of the project site with impervious surface (a total of approximately 65,215 square feet).
-This represents a net increase in impervious surfaces in comparison with existing conditions (refer to Section 4.10.1.2).
+The project proposes to demolish the existing automobile repair services development and construct a five-story mixed-use building.
+The project proposes to redevelop approximately 97 percent of the project site with impervious surface (a total of approximately 10,712 square feet).
+This represents a net increase in impervious surfaces of 308 square feet in comparison with existing conditions (refer to Section 4.10.1.2).
 As proposed, the project would replace and create more than 10,000 square feet of impervious surfaces and would therefore be required to incorporate site design measures and implement pollutant source control measures and stormwater treatment controls to reduce pollutant loads and runoff volumes and velocities in post-construction stormwater runoff, in accordance with Provision C.3 of the MRP.

 The MRP requires regulated projects to incorporate Low Impact Development (LID) practices, which are intended to reduce runoff and mimic a site's predevelopment hydrology by minimizing disturbed areas and impervious cover and then infiltrating, storing, detaining, evapotranspiring, and/or biotreating stormwater runoff close to its source.
 LID employs principles such as preserving and recreating natural landscape features and minimizing imperviousness to create functional and appealing site drainage that treats stormwater as a resource, rather than a waste product.
 Practices used to adhere to these LID principles include measures such as rain barrels and cisterns, green roofs, permeable pavement, preserving undeveloped open space, and biotreatment through rain gardens, bioretention units, bioswales, and planter/tree boxes.
 The MRP also requires that stormwater treatment measures be properly sized, installed, operated and maintained.
-The proposed on-site LID-based treatment controls consist of bioretention areas and a media filter.
+The proposed on-site LID-based treatment controls consist of flow-through planters, interceptor trees, and a media filter.

-In addition to conformance with the Provision C.3 requirements, the project would be subject to the following Conditions of Approval, which are based on RWQCB requirements and City of San Mateo Standard Conditions of Approval and are included in the project.
+In addition to conformance with the Provision C.3 requirements, the project would be subject to the following conditions of approval, which are based on RWQCB requirements and City of San Mateo Standard conditions of approval and are included in the project.
 Because the project site is located in an exempted area, the project is not subject to hydromodification management (HM) requirements, per Provision C.3.g of the MRP.
-82